INFLUVAC® (trivalent influenza vaccine) overview – *NEW* fact sheet 3 July 2018

 - pembrolizumab (Keytruda®)

-on the immune system increase a person’s risk of developing autoimmune conditions.
+The immune-stimulant actions of these treatments on the immune system increase a person’s risk of developing autoimmune conditions.

 It is not known whether receipt of an influenza vaccine whilst receiving these treatments or for up to six months after treatment increases a theoretical risk of triggering the